LogtalkDotOrg/logtalk-for-vscode/README.md

 ### Refactoring support

 Several refactoring operations are supported.
 Users should commit their work before using this feature and preview the changes (when available) before applying them.
 After, the "Make - Reload" and "Make - Check" commands can be used to verify the changes before committing them (note that this command can be called automatically when saving a file using the `logtalk.make.onSave` setting).
 Due to VSCode limitations, refactoring operations that require user input cannot be previewed.
-But the files changed are opened in the editor and the user can verify the changes before saving them (using e.g. the "File: Compare Active File with Saved" command).
+But the files changed are opened in the editor and the user can verify the changes before saving them (using e.g. the "File: Compare Active File with Saved" command, which also allow selectively undoing refactoring changes).
 Note that most refactoring operations require the code to be loaded.

 #### Code extraction